 6. Green and white

-While you wouldn't necessarily count it in colors that go with green, white is the perfect color to go with green.
+While you wouldn't necessarily count it in colors that go with green, white is the perfect companion for green hues.
 From deep forest greens to vivid limes, white will instantly add contrast and freshness to the scheme.

 Now as you will know if you have ever faced the seemingly simple task of buying a 'white' paint, white comes in many forms and certain shades work better with certain greens.